 Critically, the variability in hyperparameter estimates must enter into the inference.
 This variability is expressed through the degrees of freedom of classical statistics.
-For hierarchical linear Gaussian models with multiple hyperparameters we show [23] how this variability can be taken into account using a Satterthwaite type approximation based on ReML estimates of the hyperparameters.
+For hierarchical linear Gaussian models with multiple hyperparameters we show (Kiebel et al., 2002a) how this variability can be taken into account using a Satterthwaite-type approximation based on ReML estimates of the hyperparameters.

-In Bayesian inference this variability can be taken into account by forming the full posterior over the parameters and hyperparameters and then integrating out (ie. averaging over) the hyperparameters.
+In Bayesian inference this variability can be taken into account by forming the full posterior over the parameters and hyperparameters and then integrating out (i.e., averaging over) the hyperparameters.
 The ensuing marginal distribution is the posterior density of the parameters required for inference.
 In practice, however, this integration is often problematic.
 Either time-consuming sampling approaches are used or the variability is simply ignored.
-In the empirical Bayes framework [10], for example, the variability in the hyperparameters is typically ignored leading to the 'over-confidence problem' [18].
+In the empirical Bayes framework (Carlin and Louis, 2000), for example, the variability in the hyperparameters is typically ignored leading to the "overconfidence problem" (Friston et al., 2002a).

 In this paper we present the general approach, Variational Bayes (VB), that approximates the posterior density with an analytically tractable form based on the use of conjugate priors and the assumption of (a degree of) factorization in the posterior.
 This enables the posterior densities of the hyperparameters to be modeled and resolves the over-confidence problem.
-We introduce VB for functional neuroimaging timeseries and illustrate its application to the analysis of fMRI in the context of unknown hyperparameters governing serial correlations among the errors.
+We introduce VB for functional neuroimaging time series and illustrate its application to the analysis of fMRI in the context of unknown hyperparameters governing serial correlations among the errors.